werthm/FooAna/README.md

 FAProgressMessage        : progress message object

-FAUtils                  : namespace with utility functions FAUtilsA2                : namespace with utility functions related to the A2 experiment FAConfigA2               : namespace with constants and definitions
+FAUtils                  : namespace with utility functions FAConfigA2               : namespace with constants and definitions for the A2 experiment FAUtilsA2                : namespace with utility functions related to the A2 experiment FAConfigCLAS12           : namespace with constants and definitions for the CLAS12 experiment FAUtilsCLAS12            : namespace with utility functions related to the CLAS12 experiment
 ```

 ## User Guide